shy1132/mochastr/README.md

 # mochastr
-a port of the javascript string lib to lua5.1+, covering most of the useful non-deprecated string functions in js:
+an implementation of the javascript string lib for lua5.1+, covering most of the useful non-deprecated string functions in js:

 `charAt`
 `startsWith`